 As global trade continues to become more digital, understanding these systems will become increasingly important for companies seeking to compete effectively in international markets.

-These technologies are increasingly being integrated into broader systems that support international trade.
-These are explored further in the Trade Enablement Infrastructure section of the Knowledge Centre.
+Many of these technologies are increasingly integrated into broader systems that support international trade.
+These are explored further in the Trade Enablement Infrastructure section.